The aim of user research in the discovery phase is to find out:

 From these activities you’ll typically get:

-- a journey map that describes your users’ current experience
+- a detailed map that presents the current experience of likely users

 - descriptions of different types of users (for example, personas)